Explainer: COVID-19 vaccine patent waiver talks could still take months

 THE COUNTER VIEW

 Big drug companies generally oppose waiving rights to their intellectual property.
-The main Western producers are Moderna (MRNA.O), Johnson & Johnson (JNJ.N), AstraZeneca (AZN.L) and jointly Pfizer (PFE.N) and BioNTech (22UAy.DE).
+The main Western producers are Moderna, Johnson & Johnson, AstraZeneca and jointly Pfizer and BioNTech.
 In October, Moderna did though say it would not enforce its COVID-19 vaccine patents during the pandemic.

 Big Pharma says vaccine development is unpredictable and costly and that strong intellectual property protection helped provide the incentive for the development of vaccines in record time and will do so again in work on tackling new variants or in a future pandemic.